-The Fulbright U.S. Scholar Program offers opportunities for scholars in all disciplines to advance their research and teaching interests, promote mutual understanding, and collaborate with scholars abroad.
-There are over 450 awards in more than 125 countries, and many are open to all disciplines.
+The Fulbright U.S. Scholar Program offers opportunities for scholars in all disciplines to advance their research and teaching interests, promote mutual understanding, and collaborate with scholars abroad with more than 800 awards annually to 135+ countries.
+Award types include Scholar awards, Distinguished Scholar awards, Postdoctoral awards and International Education Administrator Awards.
 Opportunities range from 2 to 12 months in length and include flexible options for multiple shorter visits to many host countries.

 The Fulbright Specialist program pairs highly qualified U.S. academics and professionals with host institutions abroad to share their expertise, strengthen institutional linkages, hone their skills, gain international experience, and learn about other cultures while building capacity at their overseas host institutions on a short-term, on-demand basis.